Working papers and Works in progress

 Working papers

 Minerva G.A., Integration versus Outsourcing with Vertical Linkages.
-Under revision after rejection.
+Submitted.
 Paper presented at the XXIII International Industrial Organization Conference, Philadelphia.

 Abstract (click to expand)